mgiancristofaro/CitiBike-2017/README.md

 Step 11) Create the test and training sets, with 20% for testing and 80% for training.

 Step 12) Run the model and calculate the R^2 to reveal model accuracy.
-In this case, the R2 value of my model was 0.699.
+In this case, the R2 value of my model was 0.699 using the variables “Distance in km,” “Age,” “Temperature high (F),” “usertype,” and “gender”

 DISCLAIMER: In this model, the start and end station names were not included as variables.
 While the prompt asked for these inputs, my computer could not successfully dummify these variables without crashing.
 Therefore, my model uses “Distance in km” in replacement, as these values will accommodate for every combination of start and end station.